sadok23/Internship_docs/freeipa.md

     --no-ntp
 ```

-- `--privileged` is required because FreeIPA needs access to system-level kernel features (e.g. systemd, network namespaces).
+- `--hostname ipa.asteroidea.com` — FreeIPA hardcodes this into every certificate and Kerberos principal it generates at install time.
+It must match what clients use to reach it, otherwise TLS and Kerberos break.
-- `/opt/freeipa-data` is mounted to persist all FreeIPA data (LDAP database, certs, Kerberos keytabs) across container restarts.
+- `-v /opt/freeipa-data:/data` — persists the entire identity server (LDAP database, CA, Kerberos keys) across container restarts.
+Without this, everything is wiped on restart.
-- `--no-ntp` disables the built-in NTP setup since the host already manages time sync.
+- `--no-ntp` — skips the built-in Chrony setup since the host manages time sync.
+Keep the host clock accurate — Kerberos has a 5-minute skew tolerance and hard-rejects auth if clocks drift.
-- Ports `88` and `464` (both TCP and UDP) are for Kerberos authentication and password change operations.
+- Ports `88` and `464` (TCP + UDP) — Kerberos authentication and the `kpasswd` service.
+Both need TCP and UDP because Kerberos uses UDP for small packets and falls back to TCP for larger ones.
-- The Kerberos realm `ASTEROIDEA.COM` must be uppercase by convention.

 ---

 ## 2. Self-Service Password Portal

 SSP allows users to reset their FreeIPA password via a web interface without admin intervention.
-It communicates with FreeIPA over LDAP and sends reset tokens by email through a Postfix relay.
+It talks to FreeIPA over LDAP and sends reset tokens by email through a Postfix relay.

 ### docker-compose.yml